ehogberg/rubycas-server/README.md

 4. Run foreman start from the project root directory.

-5. Browser to http://localhost:5100 to (hopefully) see the OLab login screen.
+5. Browser to http://localhost:5000 to (hopefully) see the OLab login screen.

+## Editing JavaScript and CSS

+JavaScript is written with CoffeeScript.
+The CSS is written with Sass and Compass.
+Guard is used to automatically build these assets (run `bundle exec guard`).
+It'll watch for changes, then create the rendered js and css in public.

 ## Copyright